dotm/dotm.github.io/_posts/2018-04-04-be-humble-keep-soaring.markdown

 ---
 layout: post
-title: "Be humble, keep soaring"
+title: "[Less Wrong Premise] Be humble, keep soaring"
 ---

 How does other people's stupidity hinder your progress?
 By making you lose your humbleness.